iwantmyname/blog/preview/2014-04-22-may-1st-is-kiwi-day.jpg.md

 ---

 Like little online children, we love each generic top-level domain (gTLD) the same. .GURU, .RED, .PHOTOGRAPHY—all are lovely in their own special way.
-But if we were stranded on a desert island and could only bring one, we'd probably choose .KIWI, New Zealand's choicest new domain extension.
+But if we were stranded on a desert island and could only bring one, we'd choose .KIWI, New Zealand's choicest new domain extension.

 {% include youtube.html id="FuIWW9MY" %}